Elisabeth Tieber: International career

-Tieber has represented Austria on the Austria women's national football team since 2008.
+Tieber represented Austria on the Austria national team from 2008.
 Her debut was on 21 June 2008 in the home game against Norway in the qualifying round for the 2009 UEFA Women's Championship.
 She was subbed in for Irene Fuhrmann in minute 58.
 One A-international match later she scored her first goal against Israel.
 She previously represented her country at the U19 level.